Ophthalmology in Yorkshire and the Humber

 The National Recruitment Office for ST1 Ophthalmology is Severn Postgraduate Medical Education.

-Interviews will be taking place on 7th of February 2020 and will be run by our colleagues in the South West offices.
+Interviews will be taking place on 7th of February 2020 at Mercure Holland House Hotel, Bristol.
+These will be run by our colleagues in the South West offices.

 For information about the recruitment process, including timelines and information about how to apply, please visit their website.